pastarita/hello-world/README.md

 There was one before, and there will be another

-This is all a learning process, somewhere in the thick of it, we'll have been able to say we've created something
+This is all a learning process.
+Somewhere in the thick of it, we'll have been able to say we've created something